jpena88/teleport/rfd/0042-s3-kms-encryption.md

 ### Encryption/Decryption

-This policy allows an IAM user to encrypt and decryption objects.
+This policy allows an IAM user to encrypt and decrypt objects.
 This allows a cluster auth to write and play back session recordings.

 Replace `[iam-key-admin-arn]` with the IAM ARN of the user(s) that should have